20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Because our colour is artificial, this doesn't matter for us, but if you wanted to physically accurately render a wavelength, here's how you'd do it:

 Human colour response to a frequency spectrum is defined by the LMS (long medium short - your eyes cone response) colour system.
 First up, you need to download the cie 1931 2 degree fov data from [here](http://www.cvrl.org/cmfs.htm).
-This gives you a table of colour matching functions which you can convolve against your frequency data.
+This gives you a table of colour matching functions which you can convolve against your spectral radiance, and frequency distribution.
 This convolution returns a new set of tristimulus values in the LMS colour space, which represents how much each eye cone responds to a particular frequency

 Once you have an LMS triplet, you convert that to the XYZ colour space, by calculating the inverse of [this](https://en.wikipedia.org/wiki/LMS_color_space#Hunt,_RLAB) matrix, which you use under D65 lighting